Randall-T/printf/README.md

-printf team project by Randall and Tigist
+printf team project by Randall and Tigist.
 Tasks:
 0. Write a function that produces output according to a format. c, s and % conversion specifiers should be handled.